COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 STATE POWERS

 The powers which need to exist and function in order to protect or secure human rights can be called "Public Powers."
 State powers, legislative ones, administrative ones, judicial ones, local legislative ones, local administrative ones, the police, the military, and so on are public powers.
 In addition, the armed forces which need to exist and function in order to protect or secure human rights can be called Public Armed Forces.
-The police and the military are public armed forces.
+The police, the military, or the like are public armed forces.
 In addition, the complex of public powers which need to contain some public armed forces and which need to be separated at least into the three powers of the legislative power, administrative power, and judicial power can be called a "State Power."
-In addition, a state power, the human beings whose human rights it should protect or secure, and the other living things and the nature including the land within certain borders can be called a "State," "Nation," "Country," or the like.
+In addition, a state power, the human beings whose human rights it should protect or secure, and the other living things and nature including the land within certain borders can be called a "State," "Nation," "Country," or the like.
 The word of "state" was usually used in these books.

-In contrast to public powers including state powers, it cannot help being recognized that there are some private powers.
+In contrast to public powers, state powers included, it cannot help being recognized that there are some private powers.
 The largest of such private powers are "economic powers" like companies and firms.
-In addition, in contrast to public powers including state powers, it cannot help being recognized that there are some private powers which exist and function in order to acquire public powers.
-For example, as such private powers, there have been some armed forces to win stark struggles for powers and the human powers, money, and means of the manipulation of public opinion to win elections.
-Public powers including state powers and the private powers which affect public powers and which exist and function in order to acquire public powers can be called "Political Powers."
+In addition, in contrast to public powers, state powers included, it cannot help being recognized that there are some private powers which affect public powers or are looked upon as the means to acquire them.
+For example, as such private powers, there have been some armed forces to win stark struggles for powers and the human powers, money, and technology to win elections or to manipulate public opinion.
+Public powers, state powers included, and the private powers which affect public powers or are looked upon as the means to acquire them can be called "Political Powers."

 POLITICAL RIGHTS